-- 4.1.1 The University Undergraduate Entry Committee (UUEC) is sub-committee of Academic Board, and is constituted as follows: - a The DVCE is Convenor of the UUEC, ex officio - b A Deputy-Convenor of Academic Board, selected by the Convenor of Academic Board, is the Deputy Convener of the UUEC, ex officio - c The Executive Director, Student and Staff Services, or nominee, ex officio - d Each Executive Dean selects one member of the Faculty's academic staff to serve for a term of two years (maximum of two consecutive terms permitted) - e An undergraduate student member of Academic Board, selected by and from the undergraduate student members of Academic Board, for a term of one year (maximum of two consecutive terms permitted) - f The Convenor of the UUEC may co-opt up to three additional members with relevant expertise for a term of one year (maximum of two consecutive terms permitted) - g Additional members may be co-opted from Academic Board. - 4.1.2 In addition, the UUEC makes recommendations to the DVCE on routine and on special or unusual cases. - 4.1.3 The UUEC reports to Academic Board at least every six months on: - a Undergraduate entry policy and practice for local and international admissions - b Related matters, as determined by the Convenor
+- 4.1.1 The University Undergraduate Entry Committee (UUEC) is sub-committee of Academic Board, and is constituted as follows: - a The DVC and Provost is Convenor of the UUEC, ex officio - b A Deputy-Convenor of Academic Board, selected by the Convenor of Academic Board, is the Deputy Convener of the UUEC, ex officio - c The Executive Director, Student and Staff Services, or nominee, ex officio - d Each Executive Dean selects one member of the Faculty's academic staff to serve for a term of two vears (maximum of two consecutive terms permitted) - e An undergraduate student member of Academic Board, selected by and from the undergraduate student members of Academic Board, for a term of one year (maximum of two consecutive terms permitted) - f The Convenor of the UUEC may co-opt up to three additional members with relevant expertise for a term of one year (maximum of two consecutive terms permitted) - g Additional members may be co-opted from Academic Board. - 4.1.2 In addition, the UUEC makes recommendations to the DVC and Provost on routine admissions cases as well as special or unusual cases. - 4.1.3 The UUEC reports to Academic Board at least every six months on: - a Undergraduate entry policy and practice for local and international admissions - b Related matters, as determined by the Convenor